 “True, it’s a measurement of the radioactive emissions from once-living matter by comparing its activity to the equilibrium with the atmosphere.”

-I had to stop him to gain some perspective of what he was leading to, “Hold your ponies, are you trying to tell me you guys invented an actual working time machine?”
+I had to stop him to gain some perspective of what he was leading to by saying “Hold your ponies, are you trying to tell me you guys invented an actual working time machine?”

-Finally, sinking in that my dear Uncle hadn’t gone completely over the deep end, I was filled with a plethora of questions.
+Finally sinking in my head that my dear Uncle hadn’t gone completely over the deep end, my mind filled with a plethora of questions.

-“Yes, with different animals all concluding they arrived safe and lived full lives.
-What you say we take the regular elevator to find a place on the couch to continue our conversation?”
+“Yes, we sent different spices of animals with all seemingly living full lives.
+How about we What do you say we take the regular elevator to find a place on the couch to continue our conversation?”

 Uncle Ron said, “Go have a seat, and I’ll bring us some ice cream.
 One scoop or two?”

 “What you’ve been trying to tell me, better make it a double Sam.”

 In the family room, I flopped on the couch to find Jesse asleep on the floor tranquilized by his full stomach of burgers and fries with the TV watching him.